 To provide our overall ratings, and to best understand the relative performances of each harness, we tested and assessed each one based on five different metrics: hanging comfort, standing comfort and mobility, features, belaying comfort, and versatility.
 Each harness was compared to the others, and since this is the finest collection of harnesses we could assemble, just because a product received a low score doesn't mean it's a bad product.
 It's likely that you have slightly different priorities than us when selecting a harness, so be sure to assess what type of climbing you will most likely use it for, and give those pertinent considerations greater value.

-Particularly good values are the Edelrid Sendero, which is an excellent all-around choice, the Black Diamond Solution, which is our favorite for sport climbing, or the Petzl Sama, another very solid all-around choice.
-While the lowest-priced options are decent choices for newer climbers, we think its worth it to spend a little bit more money for one of the best choices, that will of course also serve beginners very well for many years.
+Particularly good values are the Edelrid Sendero, which is an excellent all-around choice, the Black Diamond Solution, or the Petzl Sama, another very solid all-around choice.
+While the lowest-priced options are decent choices for newer climbers, we think it's worth it to spend a little bit more money for one of the best choices, that will, of course, also serve beginners very well for many years.

 We're going to let you in on a simple truth when it comes to hanging in a climbing harness: it is not comfortable, at least not for very long.
 While this truth may not register in your consciousness as you work your way up a steep sport climb, anyone who has spent an hour or so at a hanging belay waiting for their partner to finish their lead can attest to the significant discomfort of hanging in a harness for a long period.
 Climbing harnesses have fabric that wraps around the waist, lower back, and back of the thighs, which is necessary for safety.
 But the fact remains that these parts of your body are not designed to directly hold weight for long periods, and the pressure put on them becomes uncomfortable or even painful rather quickly.
 While each harness uses a different strategy to diffuse or pad against the load, none of them come close to the sensation of sitting in a chair or on the couch.
 Perhaps this metric should be better thought of as least hanging discomfort, rather than "hanging comfort."

 To conclusively say which harnesses are the least uncomfortable while hanging in them, we posted up at the bottom of a local cliff and spent 10 minutes successively hanging in each harness, one after the other, in a position that mimics a hanging belay (and also how you would hang at the end of the rope or while rappelling).
-While this amount of time doesn't compare to an actual hanging belay, where it's not uncommon to suffer through hours long belay sessions (ever been aid climbing?), we can assure you it is plenty of time to understand the merits or detractions of each harness and compare them fairly, especially as we are observing them one right after the other.
 Evident to us is that in this position, a person's weight is distributed between the waist belt and the leg loops pretty evenly.
 About half of the weight rests on the person's upper legs and hamstrings, while the lower back takes the other half.
-With this in mind, both the design of the leg loops and the waist belt play a critical role in how comfortable a harness will be to hang in.

 Standing Comfort and Mobility